canonical/snapd/interfaces/builtin/README.md

             slot-snap-id:
               - WabnwLoV48BCMj8NoOetmdxFFMxDsPGb

-In order for the first element of the allow-auto-connection list to evaluate to `true`, the following things must be true:
+For the first element of the allow-auto-connection list to evaluate to `true`, the following things must be true:

 - The device must be on a brand device in `my-app-store` AND